bhecquet/seleniumRobot/doc/chap4_Run_tests.md

 | tmsType					| null		| Type of the Test Manager ('squash' or 'hp')  |
 | tmsProject				| null		| The project to which this test application is linked in Test manager   |

+In case of Squash TM test manager, it's possible to set `tms.squash.iteration` and `tms.squash.campaign` to configure campaign and iteration where results will be recorded

 ##### Bugtrackers #####

 Below are the common parameters to all parameters.
 When using Jira, look below for the mandatory jira parameters